lunatics123/lunatics123.github.io/README.md

-This is a official website of Fudan Machine Vision Lab.
+This is an official website of Fudan Machine Vision Lab.